mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Luke <!-- .element: style="color: red" -->

 - Most Scouting events use a round-robin or "Track-based" program like this…
-- Each team rotates through activities for a limited duration.
+- Each team rotates through activities for a limited duration at a specified time.

 ----
 <!-- .slide: data-timing="3" -->